Pelvicachromis taeniatus

 Pelvicachromis taeniatus is a species of cichlid from Benin and Nigeria that is occasionally kept as an aquarium fish.
 It is native to the soft-water rivers.
 This species can reach a length of 7.1 cm SL.
 It is known to exist in a variety of geographically restricted varieties distinguished by differences in coloration.
 These are often given names such as "Nigerian red" or "Moliwe" that refer to the places where each variety is collected.

 The species P. taeniatus formerly included populations from Cameroon.
-A 2014 study by Lamboj, Bartel & dell’Ampio found that the Cameroon populations were a different species from the Nigeria populations, and identified the Cameroon populations as belonging to the species Pelvicachromis kribensis and Pelvicachromis drachenfelsi.
-Lamboj, Bartel & dell’Ampio found that P. kribensis, P. drachenfelsiand P. taeniatus are closely related and form a clade within the genus Pelvicachromis, which they described as the "P. taeniatus group".
+A 2014 study by Lamboj, Bartel & dell'Ampio found that the Cameroon populations were a different species from the Nigeria populations, and identified the Cameroon populations as belonging to the species Pelvicachromis kribensis and Pelvicachromis drachenfelsi.
+Lamboj, Bartel & dell'Ampio found that P. kribensis, P. drachenfelsi and P. taeniatus are closely related and form a clade within the genus Pelvicachromis, which they described as the "P. taeniatus group".